Three former coaches to be charged over falsified finswimming results for 2023 SEA Games selection process

 Six athletes were selected for the 2023 SEA Games finswimming events based on the falsified results.

-SINGAPORE: Three men will be charged in court on Thursday (Mar 12) over falsified finswimming race timings for the 2023 Southeast Asian Games selection process.
+SINGAPORE: Three men will be charged in court on Thursday (Mar 12) over falsified finswimming race timings that were submitted for the 2023 Southeast Asian Games selection process.

-The police said they received a report from the Singapore National Olympic Council (SNOC) about the suspected submission of falsified finswimming race timing results by the Singapore Underwater Federation (SUF).
+The police said they were alerted to the case by the Singapore National Olympic Council (SNOC), which lodged a report about the suspected falsified race timing results by the Singapore Underwater Federation (SUF).

 This resulted in six SUF athletes being selected by the SNOC for the 2023 SEA Games finswimming events held in Cambodia.